all on this page

 Sharonville is an appealing place to live.
 With many older homes lovingly cared for, there are also new homes constructed in an assortment of styles.
 From two-story homes to condominiums, Sharonville offers it all.
 Residents enjoy top-notch community services including a vibrant community center and an aquatic center for warmer months.
 The Sharonville Convention Center boasts 65,000 square feet with state-of-the art features for trade shows and other events.
 For those who enjoy the arts, the Sharonville Cultural Arts Center is home to local arts programs including music, dance, theater and more.
 Nearby Sharon Woods has forested hills, vast lake for fishing, 18-holes of golf, camping and picnic areas, baseball diamonds and nature trails.

 Reading Road, through the center of town, is U.S. 42.
-Within 5 minutes drive is I-75 (north and south) and Circle Freeway I-275 (east and west).
+Within a 5-minute drive is I-75 (north and south) and Circle Freeway I-275 (east and west).
 I-71 and the Ronald Reagan Highway are about 10 minutes away.

 Other Cincinnati area hospitals, such as The Christ Hospital, Good Samaritan Hospital, University Hospital and the Children’s Hospital Medical Center are located within a 25-minute drive.

 Downtown "historic" Sharonville along Reading Road and Main Street has a quaint look with local shops and restaurants.
 Many retail outlets for convenience shopping are located along Reading Road.
-Chester Road has offers restaurants, motels, small shops and services.
+Chester Road offers restaurants, motels, small shops and services.
 Additional stores and restaurants are found along E. Kemper Road.
-For the ultimate in wide selections and complete shopping enjoyment, there are the large Tri-County Mall and Kenwood Towne Centre just 15 minutes away with all major department stores and hundreds of stores.
+For the ultimate in wide selections and complete shopping enjoyment, Kenwood Towne Centre is just 15 minutes away with all major department stores and hundreds of stores including Nordstrom, Macy's and Dilliards.

 The Root Beer Stand on Reading Road has been in business since 1957.
 It's a "must try" place for its homemade root beer and tasty hot dogs and burgers.
 Don't dilly dally – the stand is only open during warmer months.